-Katherine Zupancic, a friend I know from the Greater Lincoln Obedience Club, has long loved Chihuahuas.
-She was raised in southern Colorado where there exists a large Hispanic influence and many people have Chihuahuas.
+A friend I know from the Greater Lincoln Obedience Club, has long loved Chihuahuas.
+Kathy was raised in southern Colorado where there exists a large Hispanic influence and many people have Chihuahuas.
 Kathy’s best friends growing up were a Mexican family that always had a pack of Chihuahuas.
 “When my West Highland Terrier Colleen died in 2002, my family member, Carmen, said she had a dream.
 Colleen came to her in the dream, and told her that we should get a Chihuahua and name her Olivia.
 This is how I got my first Chihuahua.”

 When I asked Kathy about her most touching moment with Chihuahuas, she replied that she couldn’t limit to just one because several happen throughout the week.
 “My therapy dog and the joy she brings to little children who read to her, my humorous Elisa who does silly things on a daily basis and makes silly facial expressions, Olivia who was only 1.5 pounds when I brought her home and could not find a sweater or coat small enough to fit her, some of them remembering how to do the agility obstacles after having not done them in some time, the dogs helping me to teach beginning obedience classes at the dog club, these are just a few examples of touching moments with my girls.”